cran/shinyGovstyle/README.md

   hint_label = "Do not include personal or financial information, like your National Insurance number or credit card details.")
 ```

-You can also add a word count to the options, which requires an addition argument in the server :
+You can also add a word count to the options, which requires an additional argument in the server :
 ![text_area](man/figures/word_count.png)

 ```r